aws-samples/amazon-sagemaker-reusable-components/README.md

 The project deletion also initiates the deletion of the CloudFormation stack with the project template.

-❗ Please note, a project can create other resources, such as objects in S3 buckets, ML models, feature groups, or CloudFormation stacks.
-These resources may not be deleted upon project deletion.
-Refer to a specific project documentation to perform a full clean up.
+❗ Please note, a project can create other resources, such as objects in S3 buckets, ML models, feature groups, inference endpoints, or CloudFormation stacks.
+These resources may not be removed upon project deletion.
+Refer to a specific project documentation how to perform a full clean up.

 This solution provides a [SageMaker Studio notebook](notebooks/99-clean-up.ipynb) to delete all resources created by the project.